federgraph/fleetrace-help-en/blog/fr01-update-4.md

 ## MSI Packages

-Using an signed `.msi` Installer package would have been *easier*, and indeed I did create singed installer packages for almost all of the variations of FR, e.g:
+Using a signed `.msi` Installer package would have been easier.
+And back then I did create signed installer packages for almost all of the variations of FR, e.g:

 - FR38Setup.msi (signed Dienstag, 19.
 April 2011 15:54:45)
 - FR94Setup.msi (signed Mittwoch, 1.
 Juni 2011 08:14:15)